Conventional Loan Requirement And Mortgage Guidelines

 - FHA loans, the minimum credit scores required to qualify for a 3.5% down payment home purchase loan is 580 credit scores

-- Conventional Loan Requirement On Home Purchase Down Payment is 3% for first time home buyers and 5% for seasoned home buyers
+Conventional Loan Requirement On Home Purchase Down Payment is 3% for first time home buyers and 5% for seasoned home buyers.

 Down Payment On Conforming Loans

-The minimum down payment required for a conventional loan is 5% down payment on a home purchase.
+The minimum down payment required for a conventional loan is a 5% down payment on a home purchase.

 - First time home buyers with higher credit scores can qualify with 3% down payment on conventional loans